AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 ## That's it? <span role="img" aria-label="emoji flushed face">&#x1F633;</span>

 Yep, pretty much.
 At least for this example.
 Keep in mind that this is just one responsive table layout with relatively simple data content.
 You may have different use cases and more complex data to manage, so YMMV.
-But always [consider the options](https://www.sitepoint.com/responsive-data-tables-comprehensive-list-solutions/){:rel="external"} for a better user experience.
+But always [consider the options](https://www.sitepoint.com/responsive-data-tables-comprehensive-list-solutions/){:target="_blank"}{:rel="noopener noreferrer"} for a better user experience.